microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/debuggerVisualizers/debuggerVisualizers.md

 }
 ```

-### Custom serialization
+### Use custom serialization

 You can use the `VisualizerObjectSource.SerializeAsJson` method to serialize an object using Newtonsoft.Json to a `Stream` without adding a reference to Newtonsoft.Json to your library.
 Invoking `SerializeAsJson` will load, via reflection, a version of the Newtonsoft.Json assembly into the process being debugged.

-If you need to reference [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json), you should use the same version that is referenced by the `Microsoft.VisualStudio.Extensibility.Sdk` package, but it's preferrable to use `DataContract` and `DataMember` attributes to support object serialization instead of relying on Newtonsoft.Json types.
+If you need to reference [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json), you should use the same version that is referenced by the `Microsoft.VisualStudio.Extensibility.Sdk` package, but it's preferable to use `DataContract` and `DataMember` attributes to support object serialization instead of relying on Newtonsoft.Json types.

-Alternatively, you can implement your own custom serialization (E.g., binary serialization) writing directly to `outgoingData`.
+Alternatively, you can implement your own custom serialization (such as binary serialization) writing directly to `outgoingData`.

-### Adding the visualizer object source DLL to the extension
+### Add the visualizer object source DLL to the extension

-Modify the extension *.csproj* file adding a `ProjectReference` to the *visualizer object source* library project which make sure that the *visualizer object source* library is built before the extension is packaged.
+Modify the extension *.csproj* file adding a `ProjectReference` to the *visualizer object source* library project, which makes sure that the *visualizer object source* library is built before the extension is packaged.

 Also add a `Content` item including the *visualizer object source* library DLL into the `netstandard2.0` subfolder of the extension.